jamesabrannan/OldPhoneKeypad/docs/Howto.md

 If curl is installed, you can also demo the endpoint using curl.
 Be certain the  `RestDemo` application is running and can accept requests to the endpoint.

-To test using curl open the Command Prompt and paste the desired curl command into the command-line.
+To test using curl, open a command prompt and paste the desired curl command.

 ```bash
 curl -X POST "https://localhost:7001/api/ironoldphonekeypad/oldphonepad" -H "Content-Type: application/json" -d "{\"input\":\"222 2 22#\"}""
 ```
+Execute more curl examples exercising the endpoint in the [`curltests.txt`](./curltests.txt) file available in the solution.

 ---

 ## Error Handling

-Invalid input and other errors return a `400 Bad Request` response where the error is returned as a JSON response.
+The API returns a 400 Bad Request response when you submit invalid input.

 ```json
 {
   "error": "Input must contain the '#' terminator."
 }
 ```
+Examples of invalid input include

+* Missing # terminator
+* Unsupported keypad characters
+* Invalid JSON request bodies